refinery-labs/lambda-layers-database/README.md

 ## Setting Environment Variables

 The following environment variables exist for this service (the optional ones are noted as such).
 Note that while a Mailgun API key/account is not required, it's highly reccomended as the approval system works via email.
+You can see a template of these environment variables in the `docker-compose.yml.example` file.

 * `DATABASE_NAME`: Postgres database name.
 * `DATABASE_USER`: Postgres database user with permissions to create and use tables.